-The Mental Health Association of Nassau County (MHA) is a not-for-profit membership organization dedicated to improving mental health in our community through advocacy, education, program development and the delivery of direct services.
+The Mental Health Association of Nassau County (MHANC) is a 501(c)(3) not-for-profit membership organization dedicated to improving mental health in our community through advocacy, education, program development and the delivery of direct services.

 - Housing – 44,165 days of housing with support services

-- Education & Training – Providing workshops for more than 1,700 professionals and community members
+- Education & Training – Provided workshops for more than 1,800 community members and professionals

-- Adults Receiving Financial Management – Supporting over 650 individuals
+- Adults Receiving Financial Management – Supported 557 individuals

-- Veterans Services – Reaching over 4,500 veterans on Long Island, home to the second largest population of veterans in the county
+- Veterans Services – Reached over 4,500 veterans on Long Island (the second largest population of veterans in the country)

 The MHANC seeks to collaborate with other providers to continuously benefit the community.
 We work with clinics in Nassau County, provide consultations to many school districts and coordinate advocacy on behalf of the mental health system.
 Our advocacy efforts include fighting discrimination laws and stigmatizing media messages, promoting the need for adequate funding for services and housing, and encouraging consumers to speak for themselves on personal and policy issues.

 Nearly 1 in 5 adults, more than 18%, in the U.S. experience mental illness in a given year.

 5-6% of American adults have a serious mental illness; about 2% have disorders that are long-term and disabling, contributing to very high rates of unemployment and poor living conditions.

 More than 450 million people around the world live with mental illnesses.